kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 Using the feature importances values, we can set a lower limit for the feature importance score.
 All features with a feature importance lower than the threshold are dropped from the `train` dataset and saved as a new DataFrame for illustration purposes.
-Only the ones are kept, that a features importance score larger zero.
+Only the ones are kept that a features importance score larger zero.
 The result is a subset of 11 columns of the original 80 columns.